hashim222/Fun-Football-Quiz/README.md

    *  When a user refreshes the page, the username input field stays focused.
 This was taken from [LOVE MATHS](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode)

-   * The quiz questions and answers were taken from [GOAL](https://www.goal.com/en-us).
+   * The quiz questions and answers were taken from [GOAL Website](https://www.goal.com/en-us).